Tim Hortons offers new dark roast coffee

-TORONTO, Oct 28 (Reuters) - Canada’s largest coffee shop chain Tim Hortons Inc said on Monday it is offering a new blend of dark roast coffee, in a pilot program aimed at luring customers from its competitors.
+TORONTO (Reuters) - Canada’s largest coffee shop chain Tim Hortons Inc THI.TO said on Monday it is offering a new blend of dark roast coffee, in a pilot program aimed at luring customers from its competitors.

-Oakville, Ontario-based Tim Hortons is facing a tough fight as rivals like McDonald’s Corp and Starbucks Corp , known for its stronger dark roast coffees, have rapidly expanded in Canada.
+Oakville, Ontario-based Tim Hortons is facing a tough fight as rivals like McDonald’s Corp (MCD.N) and Starbucks Corp (SBUX.O), known for its stronger dark roast coffees, have rapidly expanded in Canada.

 Tim Hortons said for the first time in its near 50-year history it is now offering its customers a new blend of coffee in two select markets.